In the first Reykjavik Marathon in 1984 56 runners took part in the marathon distance. Past few years there were around 1.500 registered runners.

 Click here for a map.

 Timing is done by a MyLaps/ChampionChip electronic timing.
-Each participant gets a chip that is linked to his/her name and number.
-This data chip has to be securely fastened to the runner's shoe to give correct results.
+Each participant gets a number with a chip measures the time.
 Click here for further information about timing.

 All the runners that finish the race will receive a medal.
 The top three runners in the marathon will receive special awards as well as money prize.
 See further information here.